mayerprog/balance-manager-ui/README.md

 Then:

-- If you clone the project from GitHub, use the command `git clone https://github.com/mayerprog/balance-manager-ui`
+- Clone the repository with `git clone https://github.com/mayerprog/balance-manager-ui`
 - Install dependencies `yarn install`
 - Run `yarn start` to run the project